Los Angeles Federal Healthcare Fraud Attorney

 If you’ve been accused of attempting to defraud the federal government, prosecutors will work incredibly hard to convict.
 Federal prosecutors will pour endless resources into investigating your alleged fraud and gathering evidence to support its case against you.
 It will spare no expense in attempting to punish you for your alleged scheme.

 The best way to prevent a conviction or limit the consequences is to devise and assert an aggressive defense strategy from the start.
-When you call the Rodriguez Law Group for help, that’s exactly what our Los Angeles criminal defense attorneys will do for you.
+When you call the Rodriguez Law Group for help, that’s exactly what our criminal defense lawyers will do for you.
 We not only have decades of experience defending clients against complex criminal matters – but experience trying these very same crimes, as well.

 That’s because, prior to turning to defense, Ambrosio Rodriguez spent 13 years as a Senior Deputy District Attorney.
 So, at the Rodriguez Law Group, we really know how the system works – because we were the system.
 We draw on that experience and insight every single day as we defend clients like you.
 We believe this gives you an unparalleled edge when your future is on the line.